jenndiaz/web-accessibility-specialist-notes/Domain1A.md

 - 	3.3 Input Assistance
 - 	4.1 Compatible

+### Success Criterion
+The specific testable criteria.
+Has 3 levels of conformance A, AA, AA.
+A: most base with the boradest impact
+AA: Inforporates additional criteria that supports a wider context of users.
+The most often cited in legal reuirements, the standard most are going for.
+AAA: Highest level, ensures contetnt is accessible for the widest range of users.
+Not always realistic and does not apply to all scenarios.

+### Techniques

+Sufficicent: reliable ways to meet SC.
+If sufficient techniques are implemnted, then you meet the SC.

+Advisory: Suggested way to improve accessibility, very helpful to some users and may be needed by other users.
+Consider advisory and not sufficent due to: May not be sufficient alone, bay be based on technology that is not yet stable, may not be testable, provide realted accessibility beneifits but not directly related to the SC.
+Encouraged to meet all when approrpriate to meet the needs of the widest range of users.

+Failures: Things the cause accessibility barries and fair specific SC.
+Documented so authoers know what to avoid and evals can check.
+Does not meet WCAG 2.2 unless an alternative is provided without the failure.

 ### Normative and non-normative information in WCAG 2.2.
 Normative = required for conformance.
 Defines accessibility practices required for conformance and verification.
 Minimum to make websites accessible.